dtc1995/dtc1995.github.io/index.md

 # Daniel Chen
-I am a third year PhD student in Economics at Stanford Graduate School of Business.
-My primary research fields are microeconomic theory and financial economics.
+I am a third year PhD student in Economics at the [Stanford Graduate School of Business.](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/daniel-chen) My primary research fields are microeconomic theory and financial economics.
 I am interested in problems related to information, moral hazard, the effects of the strategic avoidance of price impact, and the design and function of financial markets.

 Contact me at dtchen@stanford.edu.